Finatix/actions-demo/README.md

 Note that an undeclared variable, secret or output does not throw an error.
 This can lead to frustrating debugging sessions! :-(

+## Matrices

+A matrix is a list of values on the job level, each of which creates a distinct run-through of the steps defined afterwards.
+It is defined with a `strategy:`, which can also be used to declare the behaviour in a failure case.
+For example, it could be set to cancel all parallel runs upon the first error.